 AutoIdent offers fully automated processes – with even greater security and round the clock

 So, what can AutoIdent do better?
 And more importantly, how?
-First and foremost, the entire process does away with human operators: the customer needs just two things that are normally within easy reach anyway, that is, an identity document and a smartphone.
-AutoIdent is designed to automate all security checks that would otherwise be carried out by a call centre employee.
+First and foremost, the entire process does away with human operators: the customer needs just two things that are normally within easy reach anyway: an identity document and a smartphone.
+AutoIdent is designed to automate all security checks that a call centre employee would otherwise carry out.
 This usually operates as follows:

 - Customers wishing to carry out an identity check will be directed to a mobile-only website.
 If they access the URL from a laptop or another stationary computer, they will be instructed to use a smartphone or tablet instead and will then receive a matching QR code.
 Why?
 The validity check also uses location data and other factors that are readily detectable using the sensors on a mobile device.
 The entire process can be handled using identity-verification-as-a-service solutions that companies can embed seamlessly into their existing website infrastructure.

-- To comply with the GDPR, the customer must consent to the collection of data required for the provision of the service.
+- To comply with the GDPR, the customer must consent to collect the data required to provide the service.